ben-ng/phonegap-air/README.md

 Included is a working Xcode project and sample node.js server.

-1. Run the Xcode project
+1. Open the Xcode project
-2. Shake to switch app versions or download a fresh app
+2. Run it in the iOS simulator (pick any device)
+3. Observe that a blocking update is performed using the production manifest
+4. Select Hardware -> Shake Gesture to open the branch switcher
+5. Select "Staging"
+6. Observe that a blocking update was performed using the staging manifest

 ## Usage

 * Configure the Xcode project
-  * Hard-code your production and staging URLs
+  * Hard-code your production and staging URLs in Constants.m
-  * Create and add launch images
+  * Create and add your launch images and app icons
-  * Modify the shake gesture handler to restrict access to the dev tools.
+  * Modify the shake gesture handler to restrict access to the dev tools
   * Set your product name and other target preferences
 * Add a manifest to your web server
   * See the sample node.js server for how to do this

 ## Documentation

+* How do I restrict access to the dev tools?

+Implement the global function `window.shouldAllowOTADevTools`.
+This function should return a boolean indicating if the dev tools should be opened.

 * When does the app update?